top of page

 This is an amazing picture of God’s grace toward the guilty, toward us.
 His mercy was manifested toward men.
 We are Barabbas.
 We are the sinful.
 We are the ones guilty of violating God’s law.
 We are the ones condemned under the penalty of death.
 We are those who incur God’s judgement.
 We are incapable of freeing ourselves.
 We are doomed to die.

 But like the case of Barabbas, another stands in our stead.
-The innocent Jesus bears our judgment.
+The innocent Jesus stands to bear our judgment.
 He dies the death we deserve.
 Our sins are placed on the sinless one.
 Our iniquities are imputed upon Him and His righteousness is imputed upon us.
 The great exchange is enacted.
 As the prophet Isaiah states many years prior to Pilate’s pronouncement, “All we like sheep have gone astray; we have turned--every one--to his own way; and the LORD has laid on him the iniquity of us all.”
 (Isaiah 53:6).
 As Paul writes many years after the resurrection of Jesus, “For our sake he made him to be sin who knew no sin, so that in him we might become the righteousness of God.”
 (2 Cor 5:21) The sinless one became our sacrifice for sin.
 He dies and we are set free, the guiltless for the guilty.

-4 views0 comments
+6 views0 comments

 Recent Posts